Bryce2005/BPAi-demo/README.md

 - **AI Services:** 🤖 Gemini 1.5 & 2.0 Flash, Microsoft Azure Cognitive Services
 - **Deployment:** ▲ Vercel (Frontend hosting)

-_Note that only the frontend of the app was deployed due to resource constraints.
+   *Note that only the frontend of the app was deployed due to resource constraints.*
-_---

 ## 🔧 Installation